alien-keric/jenkins-abuse/README.md

 ```
 Jenkins is a leading open source automation server for deploying and automating any project.
 In order to abuse jenkins groovy web console to get a shell

+here are the steps toward exploitations

+Step 1: Open the web browser and navigate to Jenkins web UI.

+Step 2: Navigate to the “Manage Jenkins” section.

+Step 3: Click on “Script Console” to open the Groovy Script console.

+This console allows a user or attacker to run commands for automation and reporting using a groovy script.
+By exploiting this privilege, the attacker can use some simple scripts to get a reverse shell session back to the attacker machine.

+example of reverse shell:
+payload.sh
 ```